tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 ### 7. Cycle Execution (No-Action Period)

-17. During the active cycle:
-    - Strategies execute autonomously
-    - Authorized strategy modules may execute predefined, rule-based actions or abstain from action according to their encoded logic.
+17. Authorized strategy modules may execute predefined, rule-based actions or abstain from action according to their encoded logic.

 18. Users are not required to take any action.
 19. Inactivity does not penalize the user.